fajran/npTuioClient/README.md

 * Mac OS X 10.4.11: Firefox 3.5rc3 and Safari 4.0

 It doesn't work on Opera 9.64 on Windows XP nor Internet Explorer.

-Since Internet Explorer can't use NPAPI-based plugin, the plugin has to be ported first to an ActiveX-based plugin.
+To make the plugin works on Internet Explorer, the plugin has to be ported (or wrapped) to an ActiveX-based plugin first.
+This is needed since Internet Explorer doesn't support NPAPI-based plugin.

 Download
 --------